 History

-In 1826, the nave was covered with one common roof, but the medieval appearance of the church only changed the reconstruction from 1903-1907.
-The two-bay chancel of the church was pulled down than, a transverse nave, that is transept, was added to the nave and the previously demolished choir was rebuilt on today’s site, but only with one bay (although original corbels, wall shafts and ribs were used).
-The tower was also rebuilt than and a new west gable was erected.
+In the 1770s, the interior of the church was rebuilt in the Baroque style.
+In 1826, the nave was covered with one common roof, but the medieval appearance of the church was completely changed only by the reconstruction in 1903-1907.
+The two-bay chancel was then demolished, a transverse nave, or transept, was added to the nave, and the previously demolished chancel was rebuilt in a new place, but with only one bay (although the original wall-shafts and ribs were used).
+A second tower was also raised and a new, neo-Gothic western gable was erected.

 Architecture

-Next to the church there is a two-bay chapel of Saint Fabian and Sebastian from the turn of the 15th and 16th centuries.
-It is a small aisleless building with buttresses in the corners and around the polygonal east part.
-The western side is crowned with a Gothic gable decorated with blendes and pinnacles, under which an oculus and an ogival entrance portal are placed.
+Next to the church was built a two-bay chapel of St. Fabian and Sebastian from the turn of the 15th and 16th centuries.
+The small aisleless building was reinforced with buttresses in the western corners and around the eastern, polygonal closure.
+Its western side was topped with a Gothic gable decorated with blendes and pinnacles, under which there was an oculus and a pointed-entrance portal.
+The walls of the chapel were set on a prominent plinth with a moulded cornice, and were also surrounded by a moulded stone cornice under the eaves of the roof.
+Lighting was provided, apart from the oculus mentioned above, only by three pointed windows pierced in the eastern, polygonal part of the chapel.

 Current state